-This course covers most of the basic types of analysis procedures used for continuous and discrete variables.
-These topics include statistical inference (p -values, confidence intervals, and hypothesis tests), t-tests, chi-square tests, power calculations, nonparametric methods, simple and multiple linear regression, ANOVA, logistic regression, and survival analysis.
+This course covers a broad array of basic of analysis procedures used for continuous and discrete variables.
+Students learn to conduct these analyses by coding in R software.
+These topics include statistical inference (p-values, confidence intervals, and hypothesis tests), t-tests, chi-square tests, power calculations, nonparametric methods, simple and multiple linear regression, ANOVA, logistic regression, and survival analysis.

-Proseminar in Hypothesis Testing and Experimental Design (GPLS 737- 2 credits)

-This course is designed to promote strengths in critical thinking, experimental design and development of testable hypotheses.
+Proseminar in Hypothesis Testing and Experimental Design (GPLS 737- 2 credits) This course is designed to promote strengths in critical thinking, experimental design and development of testable hypotheses.
 Skills in both written and oral scientific communication are emphasized.
 The course format consists of a series of two-hour sessions once per week.
 Each student does three presentations during the term: a critical analysis of a scientific paper, including identification of hypothesis, predictions, and alternative hypotheses; a proposal based on a previous research experience; and a research project based on a hypothetical data set.
 For the second and third presentations, students write proposals in the format of NIH predoctoral fellowship applications.
 Students revise their proposals after receiving oral and written critiques by faculty and students.
 This course is intended for neuroscience-oriented PhD students in various programs who are about to complete their course work.